benmathews/SLCKubernetesPresentation/codefreshPresentation.md

 - Pain

 <!--
+Going back a couple years to 2017,
-* Software was installed on 40 VMs.
+* Our software was installed on 40 VMs.
 * We had a salt configuration for them but used it badly.
 * Deployment was a completely manual process.
+* We deployed weekly and rightly thought that was a major improvement from the former every month or so deployment.
-* It consisted of draining nodes, manually moving traffic around in our F5, we often did hot patching
+* Deployment consisted of draining nodes, manually moving traffic around in our F5, we often did hot patching
 * In the pets vs cattle analogy we had a lot of poorly behaved pets.
 * Even when things went well we tolerated minor service disruptions to do a deploy.
 * We were so unconfident that we could deploy that any developer who had code in the release was REQUIRED to be sitting in the area next to the ops guys during the release period.